 - Time – During certain times in the growing season, a plant might need more nutrients, have to battle tough weeds or face disease pressures.
 Farmers take all this into consideration when deciding when and how often to spray.

 - Place – Crops can only access fertilizers or pesticides if they are applied in the right place, and farmers need to be specific about how they apply them.
+Measures for effective use are established to help protect the environment.
+One example is creating “no-spray” buffer zones around communities and waterways.
+This helps provide a sustainable future for our food system.

 “One misunderstanding that I frequently hear is that farmers spray as much pesticides on crops as possible.
 That’s not true.
 The USDA regulates pesticides, and they’re expensive.
 Using pesticides in my garden and on the farm helps make my job easier and helps plants reach their full potential.” – Morgan, farmer from Colman